-Healthcare providers and others who work in high-risk settings should check with their employer or occupational health program to determine whether additional criteria must be met before returning to work.
+- Healthcare workers and others who work in high-risk settings should check with their employer or occupational health program to determine whether additional criteria must be met before returning to work. - Special considerations and specific guidance may be needed for other critical infrastructure workers.